MoneySavingExpert.com homepage

 Senior News & Investigations Reporter

-The majority of households in England and Wales will see water and sewerage charges rise from April with further hikes planned over the next five years, industry regulator Ofwat has announced.
+The majority of households in England, Scotland and Wales will see water and sewerage charges rise from April.
+In England and Wales, further hikes are planned over the next five years.
 However, prices vary depending on where you live – here's what's happening in your area.

 To summarise: